BellaMrx/Basics_of_React/README.md

 ### 12.3.
 CSS modules in React
 Standard-compliant CSS can also be used here, but the CSS modules are only valid for the current component.
-In order for Css modules to be imported into a component, the module must end with *module.css*.
+In order for CSS modules to be imported into a component, the module must end with *module.css*.
 In relation to the previous example, the *App.css* only needs to be renamed to *App.module.css*, so the CSS modules have been activated.

  [Complete Code](https://github.com/BellaMrx/Basics_of_React/tree/main/Examples/Part_24) --> **Examples/Part_24/src**